Pull the seaweed rope. Because at the end of it is our pirate ship. And we are off on an adventure.

 We keep it wild for the creatures and the next adventurers.

-- We plan ahead and prepare food and water in reusable containers.
+- We planned ahead and prepared food and water in reusable containers.
 Pack extra snacks for the beach.
 Kids are always hungry at the beach.

 - We aim to only produce waste that we can take home and compost.